pngme/sample-android-app-react-native/README.md

 }
 ```

-The `go` and `goWithCustomDialog` method performs three tasks.
+The `goWithCustomDialog` method performs two tasks.

 1. register a `user` in Pngme's system using an Android Onetime Worker
-2. show a [Permission Dialog Flow](.docs/permission_flow.gif) in the current Activity to request SMS permissions from the user --
-   by default, this _runs the first time, and only the first time_, that `go` is invoked
-3. check for new SMS messages and send them to Pngme's system every 30 minutes using an Android Background Worker
+2. check for new SMS messages and send them to Pngme's system every 30 minutes using an Android Background Worker

 | Field           | Description                                                                                         |
 | --------------- | --------------------------------------------------------------------------------------------------- |